Chapter 5

 The contest began again with great fervor and the crowd began rhythmically clapping and shouting.

-Kozik and Ingwabi were young and strong and took turns attacking the tree.
+Kozik and Ingwabi were young and strong and took turns attacking their tree.

 Everyone knew it would fall shortly.